Thursday, 7 May 2026

 Just look at the central gravestone.

-We spent some tome looking at the gravestones in the yard and were quite taken by how many of the occupants were in their late seventies and eighties.
+We spent some time looking at the gravestones in the yard and were quite taken by how many of the occupants were in their late seventies and eighties.
 Modern medicine perhaps not quite as good as we thought.
 There were many graves of IDDONS, presumably a local family name.

-Just another 50 yards down the yard was a boat yard, Most of the boats had been put to bed for the winter but many were already moored ready for action along the creek
+Just another 50 yards down the yard was a boat yard, Most of the boats had been put to bed for the winter but many were already moored ready for action along the creek 0r pehaps it was actually the river Douglas itself.

 And so off back down the lane to the car and off to home.